 Complaints Policy

-At MyPharmacyServices, we are committed to providing high-quality healthcare services.
-If you are not satisfied with any aspect of your experience, we encourage you to let us know so we can improve our services and address any concerns effectively.
+At MyPharmacyServices, we are committed to providing safe, high-quality healthcare services.
+We welcome all feedback — positive or negative — as it helps us improve the care we provide.
+If you are ever unhappy with any part of your experience, we encourage you to let us know so we can resolve your concerns quickly and fairly.

 A complaint is any oral or written expression of dissatisfaction with our service, clinical advice, or any aspect of your interaction with MyPharmacyServices.